-This summons for (name of individual and title, if any) was re ceived by me on (date) - ☐ I personally served th ne summons on the individ ual at (place) (date) ; or designated by law to accept service of process on behalf of (name of organization) on (date) ; or I returned the summons unexecuted because ; or Other (specify): My fees are \$ for travel and \$ for services, for a total of \$ 0.00 I declare under penalty of perjury that this information is true. , a pe erson of suitab le age and discretion who res ides the re, on (date) , and mailed a copy y to the individ lual's last known address; or ☐ I served the summon s on (name of individual) , who is designated by law to ac cept service of process on behalf of (name of organization) on (date) ; or ☐ I returned the summo ns unexecuted because ; or ☐ Other (specify): My fees are \$ for travel and \$ for services, for a total of \$ 0 .00 I declare under penalty of of perjury that this informa ntion is true.
-1 1 . , Date: Server's signature Drinted name and title Printea name ana title Server's address
+This summons for (name of individual and title, if any) was re ceived by me on (date) - ☐ I personally served th ne summons on the individ ual at (place) (date) ; or ☐ I left the summons at the individual's residence or usual place of abode with (name) , a pe erson of suitab le age and discretion who res ides the re, on (date) , and mailed a copy y to the individ lual's last known address; or ☐ I served the summon s on (name of individual) , who is designated by law to ac cept service of process on behalf of (name of organization) on (date) ; or ☐ I returned the summo ns unexecuted because ; or ☐ Other (specify): My fees are \$ for travel and \$ for services, for a total of \$ 0 .00 I declare under penalty of of perjury that this informa ntion is true.
+1 1 . , Date: Server's signature Printed name and title Printea name ana title Server's address